EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 npm init
 ```

  This will take through the process of seting up our project.
 First we define a name for our project.
-The name already has a default name so we can procceed by pressing `enter`.
+The project already has a default name so we can procceed by pressing `enter`.

  There is also no need of specifying the version, so procceed by pressing `enter`.
 The description field will help others who might interact with this project to know what it's about.

  The entry point we shall leave it as `index.js`.
 Skip the test command, git repository and keywords using `enter`.
+Once done, you'll be prompted to confirm, the `enter` key to accept the changes.

- Once we are done, we will be prompted to confirm our input, so hit the `enter` key.
-Later on, we will be using `npm install` to install 3rd-Party libraries.
+ Later on, we will be using the command `npm install` to install 3rd-Party libraries.

 ### Hello world